kryC1/operator_overload_c/README.md

 • Makefile
 – This is the file that is used to build the project.
-You can build the project by just typing make on the command line.
+You can build the project by just typing make on the command line.<br />
-• calc.l
+• calc.l<br /><br />
-– This file contains the lex specification for the calculator project.
+– This file contains the lex specification for the calculator project.<br />
-• calc.y
+• calc.y<br /><br />
-– This file contains the yacc specification for the calculator project.
+– This file contains the yacc specification for the calculator project.<br />
-• input.txt
+• input.txt<br /><br />
 – This file contains list of mathematical function that you are going to test your calculator.